How do I monitor my competitors’ activities?

 There is no “formula” for collecting information on competitors – but there is a process.
 First you need to differentiate between passive collection and active collection.

 Passive collection involves collecting and storing information that comes your way through the daily operations of the company.
 You need to categorise and store this information and encourage its collection.
 Ensure all staff with access to competitor information pass it on to you (or the CI department / analysts) when they encounter it.
-For example, when a sales person visits a client and is given a snippet of competitor information then the sales person should pass this onto you.
+For example, when a sales person visits a client and is given a snippet of competitor information then the sales person should pass this to you.
 With passive collection there is no targeted collection plan as such – and what comes in is essentially random.
 The quantity that comes in depends on the culture of your organisation and how competitor focused it is.
 If it is weakly competitor focused, without a strong awareness of the need to monitor competitors then even when competitor information is encountered it will remain in the heads of those that encounter it and not be passed back to the CI department.
 The opposite will be the case in a strongly competitor focused organisation.

 Active competitor monitoring